cssence/cssence.com/data/about/matt.md

 ## Private life

 I like creating all kinds of stuff.
 Online, that’s a given.
 Describing my offline hobby, I go by _Interior Design Upcycler_.
 I like to run.
-I also like to travel.
+I used to travel, which lately clashes with my increased interest in [degrowth.](https://en.wikipedia.org/wiki/Degrowth)

 But the most interesting journey is fatherhood.
 And marriage.
 When I got married to my lovely wife I took her last name, so if you encounter (old) stuff about me online where my birth name _Beitl_ has been used for attribution, that’s why.